 7. It is the goal of the Legislature that enhanced "911" service be available throughout the state.
 Expenditure by counties of the "911" fees authorized by this section should support this goal to the greatest extent feasible within the context of local service needs and fiscal capability.
-Nothing in this section shall be construed to prohibit two or more counties from establishing a combined emergency "911" telephone service by interlocal agreement and utilizing the "911" fees authorized by this section for such combined "911" service.
+Nothing in this section shall be construed to prohibit two or more counties from establishing a combined

-Section 98.
+Section 95.
 Subsection (3) of section 372.0215, Florida Statutes, is amended to read: